Infrared-Assisted Single-Stage Framework for Joint Restoration and Fusion of Visible and Infrared Images under Hazy Conditions: Experiments

-\textbf{Datasets and Training Details}.
+\textbf{Dataset}.
 In this work, we utilize 1,083 IR-VIS image pairs from the MSRS dataset \cite{36} as the training set.
-For the test set, we select 361 pairs from MSRS (ensuring no overlap with the training set), 50 pairs from RoadScene \cite{38}, and 100 pairs from M$^3$FD \cite{16}.
-To generate hazy image pairs, we apply the atmospheric scattering model \cite{middleton1952vision} to introduce haze into the visible images in both the training and test sets.
-All experiments are conducted using the PyTorch framework on a single 24GB NVIDIA GeForce RTX 4090 GPU.
-During training, images are randomly cropped to $256 \times 256$ patches, with data augmentation techniques such as horizontal and vertical flipping applied.
-The model is trained for a total of 300 epochs, using a batch size of 6 and the AdamW optimizer \cite{39}.
-The initial learning rate is set to $2 \times 10^{-4}$ and is gradually reduced to $2 \times 10^{-6}$ following a cosine annealing schedule.
+This dataset includes a wide variety of scenes, such as vehicles, pedestrians, houses, and streets, offering a rich and diverse set of visual data for training purposes.
+For testing, we use 361 image pairs from the MSRS dataset for both qualitative and quantitative comparative experiments, ensuring no overlap with the training set.
+Additionally, we assess the effectiveness and generalization capability of our method on 100 image pairs from the M$^3$FD dataset \cite{16} and 50 image pairs from the RoadScene dataset \cite{38}.
+The M$^3$FD dataset contains IR-VIS image pairs from scenes such as university campuses, vacation spots, and urban main roads, while the RoadScene dataset includes IR-VIS image pairs selected from the representative scenes including pedestrians, vehicles, roads, and buildings.
+To generate hazy image pairs, we apply the atmospheric scattering model \cite{34} to introduce haze into the visible images in both the training and test sets.

 \textbf{Metrics}.
 To objectively evaluate the fusion performance of different methods, we adopt five commonly used image quality assessment metrics: Mutual Information ($Q_{MI}$) \cite{40}, Gradient-based Fusion Performance ($Q_{AB/F}$) \cite{41}, Chen-Varshney Metric ($Q_{CV}$) \cite{42}, Sum of Correlation of Differences ($Q_{SCD}$) \cite{43}, and Visual Information Fidelity ($Q_{VIF}$) \cite{44}.
-These metrics assess the quality of the fusion results, using clear source images (without haze) as reference images when necessary.
+These metrics are used to assess the quality of the fusion results, with clear source images (without haze) as reference images when necessary.
 Additionally, to evaluate the perceptual quality of the dehazing effects within the fusion results, we employ the Perceptual Index ($Q_{PI}$) \cite{45}, Natural Image Quality Evaluator ($Q_{NIQE}$) \cite{46}, and Spatial Frequency ($Q_{SF}$) \cite{47}.
+Specifically, $Q_{PI}$ and $Q_{NIQE}$ are widely used no-reference naturalness-based perceptual metrics that reflect the overall visual quality and naturalness of restored images, while $Q_{SF}$ measures spatial frequency and thus reflects edge sharpness and the richness of spatial details.
 According to the evaluation criteria, lower $Q_{CV}$, $Q_{PI}$, and $Q_{NIQE}$ values indicate better fusion performance, while higher values for the remaining metrics signify improved quality.